 All student-athletes and parents/guardians must realize the risk of serious injury, permanent disability, or death which may be a result of athletic participation.
-The Boardman Local School District will make every effort to eliminate injury.
 The Athletic Department will make every effort to provide a preseason conditioning program as a preventative measure for avoiding injury, safe facilities, and equipment that meets all safety standards.